Christine Wormuth: Secretary of the Army

-On April 12, 2021, President Joe Biden nominated Wormuth to serve as the 25th Secretary of the Army.
-She is the first woman to serve in the position for the Army, however, not the first female Secretary in the United States Armed Forces, as there have been several female Secretaries of the Air Force.
+On April 12, 2021, President Joe Biden nominated Wormuth to serve as the 25th secretary of the Army.
+She is the first woman to serve in the position for the Army, however, not the first female secretary in the United States Armed Forces, as there have been five female secretaries of the Air Force.
 On April 15, 2021, her nomination was sent to the Senate.
 On May 24, her nomination was reported out of the Senate Armed Services Committee by voice vote.
 Two days later, her nomination was confirmed by the Senate by unanimous consent, but Senate majority leader Chuck Schumer requested it be rescinded and her confirmation was subsequently reversed hours later.
-This was because Republican Senator Kevin Cramer had placed a hold on her nomination to resolve an issue involving an underpaid Army major and the Senate had mistakenly approved her nomination before he had removed his hold.
+This was because Republican senator Kevin Cramer had placed a hold on her nomination to resolve an issue involving an underpaid Army major and the Senate had mistakenly approved her nomination before he had removed his hold.
 The following day, Cramer removed his hold after being told the pay issue would be resolved and confirmed that he supported Wormuth, who he said would "do a fine job".
 Wormuth was then officially confirmed on May 27, again by unanimous consent.
 She was sworn in the following day.

 Personal life

-Secretary Wormuth is married to a part-time reservist with the Navy and has two daughters.
+Secretary Wormuth is married to Andrew "Drew" Kuepper, a former naval flight officer flying the P-3 Orion who retired as a commander in the Navy Reserve.
+He currently serves as the deputy assistant secretary for CWMD strategy, plans and policy in the U.S. Department of Homeland Security.
+They have two daughters.